maxitg/SetReplace/Documentation/Generators/EventSelectionParameters.md

 <img src="/Documentation/Images/MaxDestroyerEvents1.png" width="322.2">

-If unset (i.e., set to [`Infinity`](https://reference.wolfram.com/language/ref/Infinity.html)), it will generate a full multihistory (similar to `GenerateFullMultihistory`) subject to other selection and stopping parameters:
+If unset (i.e., set to [`Infinity`](https://reference.wolfram.com/language/ref/Infinity.html)), it will generate a full multihistory (similar to `GenerateAllHistories`) subject to other selection and stopping parameters:

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & @